Inducible, reversible gene knockdown

 Targeted cells were injected into mouse blastocysts to make chimeric mice.
 These mice were treated with doxycycline in their drinking water, which resulted in an easily detectable hair overgrowth phenotype.

 Sperm cryopreservation and in vitro fertilization

-The TMF has successfully cryopreserved more than 80 mouse strains for UCI investigators over the last 2 years, after importing new techniques for sperm freezing and in vitro fertilization developed by the Jackson Laboratory and the Center for Animal Resources and Development at Kumamoto University, Japan.
+The TMF has successfully cryopreserved more than 80 mouse strains for UC Irvine investigators over the last 2 years, after importing new techniques for sperm freezing and in vitro fertilization developed by the Jackson Laboratory and the Center for Animal Resources and Development at Kumamoto University, Japan.